 Looking for ebook writing tips?
-We’ve discussed ebook publishing in 2014, and the most common question was: “how do I know my ebook will sell?”
+The most common question I receive is: “how do I know my ebook will sell?”

 The short answer: write what’s selling, if you can.
 In traditional publishing, nimble mid-list authors hopped onto the latest trend.
 However, two years later, by the time their book was published, the trend might be over.

 Today, everything is transparent.
 You can see what’s selling NOW, in both fiction, and nonfiction.
 You can either write in the fiction genres or nonfiction categories which are currently hot sellers, or you can look for new trends, which are underserved by the ebooks currently available.

 Ebook writing to sell: know what’s selling, and WRITE

 With some four million ebooks on the Kindle Store, readers have lots of ebooks from which to choose.
 That said, readers are still underserved.
 One of the major annoyances of voracious readers is that they can’t find ebooks they want to read.